 Millions of people have peered at this beach from a distance, but only a few trek down to drink in its beauty.
 Honomanu Bay sits tucked away on the Road to Hana on Maui’s north shore.
+It is known as an alternative black sand beach but the sand is not as black as you will find further down the road at Waianapanapa Beach.
 You’ll be able to catch a sneak peak of the beach from a handful of small turnouts on the famous highway between mile markers 13 and 14.

 From a distance, you’ll be enamoured with the beach cove’s beauty.
 Tucked away inside a misty rainforest, Honomanu Bay is one of those secluded Hawaiian spots you’ve been dreaming of.
 Crystal clear waters trickle surf onto a rocky beach that’s crowned by verdant hillsides.
 It’s a beautiful place to stop along your drive on the Road to Hana.